robertosiquara/robertosiquara/README.md

 ## 💻 **Full Stack Developer | 🌍 International Business Graduate**

-🚀 I am a **Full Stack Developer** with a passion for building scalable and efficient applications.
-With a background in **International Business Administration**, I bring a unique approach to problem-solving, blending **technology and business strategies**.

-🎓 Currently, I'm expanding my expertise as a student at **Infinit School**, mastering the latest technologies to create **innovative digital solutions**.
+I am a passionate **Full Stack Developer** with a strong foundation in technology and business.
+My background in **International Business Administration** gives me a unique perspective on developing efficient and scalable solutions.
+Currently, I am expanding my expertise as a student at **Infinit School**, sharpening my skills in cutting-edge technologies.

 ---

 ## 🔹 **About Me**
-✅ **Strong problem-solving mindset & analytical thinking**
-✅ Enthusiastic about **AI, automation, and UI/UX development**
+- 💼 Background: **International Business Administration**
-✅ Passionate about **creating high-performance applications**
+- 🚀 Passionate about creating **scalable, high-performance applications**
-✅ Constantly **exploring new technologies** and best practices
+- 🎓 **Student at Infinit School** – constantly learning and evolving
+- 🌍 Enthusiastic about technology, innovation, and global business

 ---